afpineda/NuS-NimBLE-Serial/examples/README.md

 ## Testing

-In order to run those sketches, you need a serial terminal app compatible with NuS in your smartphone or PC.
+In order to test those sketches, you need a serial terminal app compatible with NuS in your smartphone or PC.
 During development, this one was used (Android):
 [Serial bluetooth terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal).